openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 ### Install librdkafka (MAC ONLY)

 If you're working on a Mac system, you'll need a *system-wide* install of librdkafka.
+You can check if it is already installed with:

+    /usr/bin/xcodebuild -version

-The easiest way to install librdkafka is to use the "homebrew" package manager.
+If it's not installed, the easiest way to install librdkafka is to use the "homebrew" package manager.
 You can find instructions for installing homebrew [here](https://brew.sh/).
 With homebrew installed, you can install librdkafka by typing:

     xcode-select --install
     brew install librdkafka